FREE MENTAL HEALTH ASSESSMENT. start here

 Your behavior isn’t the only thing that may change if you are exhibiting mental health symptoms.
 Remember, your friends and family aren’t mental health professionals, and they may not know how to react to your mental health symptoms.

 A partner may feel confused about your symptoms.
 They may also be hurt or sad by your mental health difficulties.
 The same could apply to family members or friends.

 The result of all this is that they may avoid you or stop sharing what they really think out of fear of upsetting or hurting you.
 The problem is, if people aren’t truthful or fully themselves in relationships, it can hurt that bond.

 The connection between your mental health and relationships has been well-established.
 When your mental health is in good shape, it’s easier to nurture the bonds you care about and steer clear of toxic relationships.

 But if you’re dealing with mental health difficulties, you may find yourself struggling in the relationship department.
+Or if you're dating someone with depression, there may be issues and strain between you and your partner.
 There are a number of things that can help strengthen your relationships — and by proxy, your mental health.
 Here are some things that may help.

 IPT is thought to lower depressive symptoms and help you function in social situations.
 It’s a shorter-term form of therapy, lasting for about 12 to 16 weeks.

 So, what do you do during IPT?
 You’ll partner with a mental health professional to look at your relationships and how you approach intimate connections.
 Then you’ll focus on improving your relationships.